Social Housing Mortgage Experts

 Youth Housing

 Social housing mortgages are available to those investing in buy-to-let properties for leasing to housing associations (HA) that provide support to Youth Housing.
-As long as you’re working with a reputable housing association, mortgage options will be widely available for experienced borrowers, which is usually 12 months buy to let experience.
-Without experience, more expensive mortgage options are available with specialist buy to let lenders.
+As long as you’re working with a reputable housing association or charity, mortgage options will be widely available for experienced borrowers, which is usually 12 months letting experience.
+Without experience, more expensive mortgage options are available with specialist social housing mortgage lenders.
+Youth housing can usually require overnight care which can make lending options slightly more expensive to commercial mortgage options, or buy to let mortgage options available to borrowers leasing to non-care provided HA’s or charities.

 Overnight Care Housing

 Overnight Care Housing tenants are considered a more specialised tenant type, requiring additional support and making them more vulnerable and occasionally .
-Lenders tend to take a higher risk approach to this tenant type, which may result in mortgage products that are slightly more expensive and fall within the tier 2 range.
+Lenders tend to take a higher risk approach to this tenant type, which may result in mortgage products that are slightly more expensive than buy to let mortgages, they usually sit with commercial mortgage lenders which can be around 1-2% higher in interest rates than buy to let mortgages.

 GET IN TOUCH